pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    - Access key ID: AKIAIOSFODNN7EXAMPLE
    - Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-   You need these two details when you configure the load balancer for your deployment in the Helm addons configuration section, [Updating the addons Helm chart values](#Updating-the-addons-Helm-chart-values).
+   You need these two details when you configure the load balancer for your deployment in the Helm addons configuration section, [Updating the addons.yaml Helm chart values](#Updating-the-addonsyaml-Helm-chart-values).

 6. To download the key pair, choose Download .csv file.
 Store the keys in a secure location.
 You will not have access to the secret access key again after this dialog box closes.